bhavinshah7/simple-type-checker/README.md

 The program infers type for a given expression i.e. it either finds a type error in an expression, or, it infers a fully determined type.

+The language has following expressions, statements and types:

 ## expressions
-the language has following expressions:

   Var(id: String)
   Num(n: Int)
   Bool(b: Boolean)